 But after having blogged for a full year now, I realized that was very true.
-So, I am urging to spend more time on your SEO efforts.
+So, I am urging you to spend more time on your SEO efforts.
 Why pay for advertisements when you can rank high on Google organically?

-As you continue on your blogging journey, I wish my article motivates you to give your best and to never give up.
+As you continue on your blogging journey, I wish my article motivates you to give your best and never give up.

 I’ll definitely keep coming to this post because of th information in it.
 SEO is still a problem til today and blogging on its is not as easy as it means indeed.
 I try by all means to figure it out but we keep rolling nevertheless.